Thorne Smith: Works

+The Thorne Smith 3-Decker (Sun Dial Press, 1933) included The Stray Lamb, Turnabout and Rain in the Doorway.

 During World War II, Skin and Bones, Turnabout, The Night Life of the Gods, The Passionate Witch, The Stray Lamb, The Bishop's Jaegers, The Glorious Pool, and Rain in the Doorway were all published in mass-market sized paperbacks by Armed Services Editions for distribution to the military.